-The problem with this approach for process-based industries is that it effectively presents only an average unit cost over this period and hides how it is influenced by important process related variable factors i.e. how efficiently the process was operated.
-We argue that this traditional approach is no longer sufficient and in the modern digital age companies that operate complex industrial processes, which are equipped with multiple sensors and data gathering software, must have the real time (or at least an hourly) unit cost available to them.
-This will enable them to analyze how the process changes during the day, week, month etc., identify periods of good and bad performance, investigate what influenced it and this will unlock numerous opportunities for the process improvement and optimization.
+The problem with this approach for process-based industries is that it effectively presents only an average unit cost over this period and hides how it is influenced by important process-related variable factors i.e. how efficiently the process was operated.
+We argue that this traditional approach is no longer sufficient and in the modern digital age companies that operate complex industrial processes, which are equipped with multiple sensors and data gathering software, must have the real-time (or at least an hourly) unit cost available to them.
+This will enable them to analyze how the process changes during the day, week, month, etc., identify periods of good and bad performance, investigate what influenced it and this will unlock numerous opportunities for process improvement and optimization.

-This article highlights the importance of having a model that calculates the real time unit cost for complex industrial processes, outlines the main steps in developing such a model, and then explains how the real time unit cost can be used to improve and optimize the process and achieve the best possible unit cost.
-Overall, this might be quite a challenging and difficult journey, and therefore Hint and CogInTech recently developed a solution that can help operators to achieve tangible results quickly and without significant investments in software or hardware.
+This article highlights the importance of having a model that calculates the real-time unit cost for complex industrial processes, outlines the main steps in developing such a model, and then explains how the real-time unit cost can be used to improve and optimize the process and achieve the best possible unit cost.
+Overall, this might be quite a challenging journey, and therefore Hint and CogInTech recently developed a solution that can help operators to achieve tangible results quickly and without significant investments in software or hardware.
 This solution is briefly presented in this article as well.

 Unit cost for process-based industries

-However, for the process based industries, the efficiency of the industrial process is one of the main factors that has a big impact on the variable costs and a traditional approach completely hides this influence by reporting only the average value.
-To illustrate this point lets have a look on the plot below that shows the contribution of the process efficiency to the unit cost during a particular day along with the mean unit cost value that would be presented on the balance sheet.
+However, for the process-based industries, the efficiency of the industrial process is one of the main factors that have a big impact on the variable costs and a traditional approach completely hides this influence by reporting only the average value.
+To illustrate this point let’s have a look at the plot below that shows the contribution of the process efficiency to the unit cost during a particular day along with the mean unit cost value that would be presented on the balance sheet.
 The graph clearly demonstrates that on the 1st of April 2020 between 15-00 and 19-00 hours something happened with the process and this resulted in the unit cost spike well above the average value that would be in the financial statement i.e. it reached $900 instead of the average value of $570.

 Unit cost model – prerequisites for success

-First, since building this model will require cross departmental cooperation it is necessary to ensure the buy-in and support from the management along with the employee involvement and engagement.
-This is absolutely essential for the success of this project since to build such a model one will need to talk to process engineers, operators, financial and commercial personnel as they hold critical pieces of information required for the model to be reliable and trustworthy.
-It is normally quite feasible to get this buy in as the benefits of having the real time cost calculated are easy to communicate to the management and they are typically quite supportive to this idea.
+First, since building this model will require cross-departmental cooperation it is necessary to ensure the buy-in and support from the management along with employee involvement and engagement.
+This is essential for the success of this project since to build such a model one will need to talk to process engineers, operators, financial and commercial personnel as they hold critical pieces of information required for the model to be reliable and trustworthy.
+It is normally quite feasible to get this buy-in as the benefits of having the real-time cost calculated is easy to communicate to the management and they are typically quite supportive of this idea.

 Secondly, it is necessary to ensure that the process data that is needed for building the unit cost model is good quality data that is ideally managed and verified by specialized tools.